tier2tickets/Knowledge-Base/content/automations/tier2forms.rst

     </div>

-Link Forms with Helpdesk Buttons
+Link Google Forms with Helpdesk Buttons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Required in the form
+Required in the Google Form
 """"""""""""""""""""""""""""""""""""

 Form must have a short answer question with "Ticket ID" in the question for example "Ticket ID (Do Not Edit)" would be a good choice.